dmd-program/dmd-100/practice/object_story_draft_2.md

   - Raising the stakes
   - Moment of change
   - World as it is now
+3. Read the story aloud to yourself
+  - This helps you see if it has good energy
+4. Submit story to the Studio

 **Note:** These components are more of a checklist, and are not meant to always be used in chronological order.